jamestouri/Classifying-Traffic-Signs/README.md

 ![](Internet-Signs/image_5.png)

 #### .
 I got a 100% confidence in each of the choices for the photos.
-This is something I realized I needed to work on:  Data visualizing, took a lot of blog posts and stack overflow to help me even on the most blantaly obvious answers.
+The visualization is something I realized I needed to work on:  Data visualizing, took a lot of blog posts and stack overflow to help me even on the most blantaly obvious answers.

 ### Overall, great experience